richardhenyash/artofnht/README.md

 ### Project Scope ###
 #### User Demographics ####
 * The primary users of the site will be comic art fans.
-The demographics of comic art fans are quite wide - male and female from ages 5 up to 60 who have an appreciation for comic art.
+The demographics of comic art fans are quite wide - male and female from ages 5 and up who have an appreciation for comic art.
 * A simple, colorful and attractive design would fit this demographic.
 As the demographic is particularly interested in art and design, the site needs to reflect this and a vibrant and modern design is of high importance.

 #### User Requirements ####